113ll3/Ibmclouddocscli/ts_createapps.md

 {: codeblock}
 {: tsResolve}

-## Why is the image for my new app not recognized?
+## Why is the image for a new app not recognized?
 {: #ts-cli-nosuchimage}
 {: troubleshoot}